 National Consumer Week

 National Consumer Week is a yearly campaign which aims to raise people's awareness of specific consumer issues.
-Every year covers a different topic and in previous years, the campaign has promoted awareness of issues such as electrical safety, subscription traps, and consumer rights.

 If you’re looking for advice on what your consumer rights are when buying online and what you can do if you have a problem, you can find out more on our advice pages.